 The current pandemic has transformed how we interact with our physicians and how the quantity and quality of medical information we consume using our mobile devices.

-We looked at 7 of the top popular Medical apps in 2021.
-We found how consumer preferences are slowly beginning to shift over to telemedicine, customers desire to take an active role in managing their own medical records, and how new technologies such as Augmented Reality-based apps on a smartphone are driving medical innovations.
+We looked at 7 of the top popular Medical apps for this year.
+We found how consumer preferences are slowly beginning to shift over to telemedicine, customers desire to take an active role in managing their own medical records, and how new technologies, such as Augmented Reality-based apps on a smartphone, are driving medical innovations.

-Leading the charts of the most popular Medical apps in 2020 was MyChart, and it’s still going strong in 2021!
+Leading the charts of the most popular Medical apps over the past few years is MyChart, and it’s still going strong!

 - 1 MyChart from Epic provides all your data in a neatly organized portal

 - 2 GoodRx helps you Save $$ on prescription drugs during these hard economic times

 - 3 Healow provides you access to all your medical information and more